 - Fantastic look and feel.

 What do you think?
 Do you agree with my assessment?

-Always happy to hear your thoughts, and in the meantime I will keep this article up-to-date as more Hyper blasters will be released.
+Always happy to hear your thoughts, and in the meantime, I will keep this article up-to-date as more Hyper blasters are released.